Written by Greg Jefferys, Hepatitis C Writer & Activist.

 So began a steep learning curve about Hep C, and I guess if you are reading this you are on the same steep learning curve and this is why I am writing this.
 In 2014 when I learned I had Hep C I was doing my PhD at the University of Tasmania.
 Because of the Hep C I had to quit my studies.

-It is now 2018 and I have been cured for more than three years but in those three years I have been living, breathing and studying Hepatitis C. The energy I had been putting into studying for my PhD I put into studying Hepatitis C and I am writing this so that there is a clear and easy to understand list of Hepatitis C symptoms.
+It is now 2022 and I have been cured for more than seven years, and in those seven years I have been living, breathing and studying Hepatitis C. The energy I had been putting into studying for my PhD I put into studying Hepatitis C and I am writing this so that there is a clear and easy to understand list of Hepatitis C symptoms.

 Hepatitis C is a virus that “breeds” in your liver.
 Put simply the virus “burrows” into your liver cells and uses the genetic material of your liver cell to replicate itself.
 At a certain point in that cycle the Hep C virus causes your liver cell to “explode” releasing all the new virus strands that have been created in your liver.
 Those viral RNA strands travel around in your blood until they get a chance to burrow into other liver cells and repeat the process.

 This breeding process can happen very fast and one or two Hep C viruses can become millions within days of entering your body.